-If you were arrested for a First DUI charge under § 316.193(1) of the Florida Statutes, you need a skilled DUI attorney to assist you in both the criminal and civil aspects of your case.
-Hubbs Law is experienced in defending DUI clients from South Miami and throughout Miami-Dade County, including clients facing a First DUI charge.
+If you were arrested for a first DUI charge under § 316.193(1) of the Florida Statutes, you need a skilled Miami DUI defense attorney to assist you in both the criminal and civil aspects of your case.
+Hubbs Law Firm is experienced in defending DUI clients from South Miami and throughout Miami-Dade County, including clients facing a first DUI charge.

 E.J.
-Hubbs has attained Board Certification by the Florida Bar in the practice of criminal trial law.
-Certification is the highest level of evaluation by the Florida Bar of competency and experience within an area of law, and it represents professionalism and ethics in practice.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
+Board certification is the highest level of evaluation by the Florida Bar of competency and experience within an area of law, and it represents professionalism and ethics in practice.

 E.J.
 Hubbs is an experienced Miami DUI attorney who uses his understanding of Florida DUI laws to aggressively challenge every client's DUI charges.
-Hubbs Law may be able to find concerns related to an improper arrest, failure to follow proper procedures in conducting DUI tests or any number of other mistakes by the police or prosecution that could lead to a reduction or dismissal of a First DUI charge.
+Hubbs Law Firm may be able to find concerns related to an improper arrest, failure to follow proper procedures in conducting DUI tests, or any number of other mistakes by the police or prosecution that could lead to a reduction or dismissal of a first DUI charge.

-Under Title XXIII, Chapter 316, § 316.193(1) of the Florida Statutes, a person is guilty of the offense of driving under the influence and is subject to statutory punishments "if the person is driving or in actual physical control of a vehicle within this state and:
+Under Title XXIII, Chapter 316, § 316.193(1) of the Florida Statutes, a person is guilty of the offense of driving under the influence and is subject to statutory punishments "if the person is driving or in actual physical control of a vehicle within this state."

-- The person has a blood-alcohol level (also known as blood alcohol concentration or BAC) of 0.08 or more grams of alcohol per 100 milliliters of blood; or
+- The person has a blood-alcohol level (also known as blood alcohol concentration or BAC) of 0.08 or more grams of alcohol per 100 milliliters of blood

 Aggravating circumstances that may elevate a first-time DUI to more serious penalties or a felony charge include:

-Even if you do not get the administrative suspension invalidated during the formal review hearing, your attorney will be able to question all of the witnesses in the case under oath at the hearing and that evidence can be used to help you win the criminal case.
+Even if you do not get the administrative suspension invalidated during the formal review hearing, your attorney will be able to question all the witnesses in the case under oath at the hearing, and that evidence can be used to help you win the criminal case.

-The key terms related to a First DUI offense are defined in statutes enacted by the Florida Legislature and criminal jury instructions issued by the Florida Supreme Court, including actual physical control, vehicle, normal faculties and intoxicated.
+The key terms related to a first DUI offense are defined in statutes enacted by the Florida Legislature and criminal jury instructions issued by the Florida Supreme Court include actual physical control, vehicle, normal faculties, and intoxicated:

-According the official jury instructions for a first DUI offense, "vehicle" is "every device, in, upon or by which any person or property is, or may be, transported or drawn upon a highway, except devices used exclusively upon stationary rails or tracks."
+- According the official jury instructions for a first DUI offense, a vehicle is "every device, in, upon or by which any person or property is, or may be, transported or drawn upon a highway, except devices used exclusively upon stationary rails or tracks."

 (See also Florida Standard Jury Instructions for Criminal Cases, Chapters 28.1 and 29.1.)

-In order for the State of Florida to convict a person of a First DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:
+In order for the state of Florida to convict a person of a first DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person driving a motor vehicle:

-- While driving or in actual physical control of the vehicle:
+- Was in actual physical control of the vehicle

 - Was under the influence of alcoholic beverages, a chemical substance, or a controlled substance to the extent that his or her normal faculties were impaired; or